Eco Speak: Ethicurean

 Ethicurean \eth•i•kur•ee•an\ n. (adj.)
 A person who seeks out tasty foods and ingredients that are sustainable, ethical, local, and/or organic.
 Originally coined by the blog of the same name; can also be used descriptively.

 Sample usage: “Hey, Sallie.
 What are you going to do on your big trip to Oregon next week?”
 “Oh, Bob, I’m so excited!
 Portland has so many great restaurants, serving dishes like grass-fed beef with local produce—I can’t wait to get my ethicurean on.”

 This article originally appeared in Plenty in February 2008.
-This story was added to MNN.com in June 2009.
+This story was added to MNN.com.